This page is part of the Hardware Advice series

 Size and resolution

-It’s important that your display offers above average quality in color fidelity, good contrast ratio and sufficient controls for display and position.
-The response time is less important: it’s only important when playing games.
+It’s important that your display offers above average color fidelity, good contrast ratio and sufficient controls for display and position.
+The response time and refresh rate aren’t important if you don’t play video games.

 Monitor performance is firstly dependent on the type of panel used (this site explains clearly what to look for): monitors come with TN, VA or IPS panels and variants thereof.
 IPS displays offer the best color rendition and are thus the type of panel you should go for.

 Recommended manufacturers are, among others: Dell, ASUS, NEC, and Eizo.
 Pay attention to the type of display.
 Most manufacturers have displays for various applications.
 Select a screen that is targeted at the graphics market.
 Displays aimed at gaming are less suitable.
 On most websites you can find information on targeted use or performance in the various categories.

 LCD displays are ‘digital’ and are therefore best connected to your computer using a digital connection, provided your graphics card or laptop supports digital video output.
 It’s common that you have to buy a DisplayPort-, HDMI- or DVI-cable separately: in most cases only a standard ‘analog’ cable is supplied with your display.
 A digital connection offers far better display quality.
 DisplayPort, HDMI and DVI are all digital connections.
 There are various cables and converters that allow you to connect a DVI display to a HDMI output or vice-versa.